gnunn1/modernize-apps-jboss/docs/cdk-docs/md/README.md

 # Accessing the lab and verifying pre-requisites

 1. You can register for the lab by using the URL provided by the instructor.
-Open a browse navigate to the given URL.
+Open a browser, navigate to the given URL.
 Once you get in to the registration page, provide your details and click on **Submit**.
 Then in the next page that appear, click on **Launch lab** to start the deployment.
 <kbd>![](Images/register.jpg)</kbd>
 2. Once the deployment is completed, you will recieve the lab environment details via Email.
-Ensure that the lab environment details consist of two sections, **Azure Credentials** and **Environment Details**
+Ensure that the lab environment details consist of two sections, **Azure Credentials** and **Environment Details.**
 <kbd>![](Images/lab-details.jpg)</kbd>
 3. Navigate to https://portal.azure.com and login to **Azure** using the credentials given in the lab Environment details page.
-4. Once you logged in to Azure, Click on **Resource Groups** from the Menu bar. </br>
+4. Once you logged in to Azure, click on **Resource Groups** from the Menu bar. </br>
 <kbd>![](Images/rg.jpg)</kbd>
 5. Ensure that you can access the **Resource group** and **Resources**.
 Select virtual machine named **labvm** from the list of resources in the Resource group.</br>
 <kbd>![](Images/labvm.jpg)</kbd>
-6. Copy the **Public IP Address** from the **Virtual Machine** page</br>
+6. Copy the **Public IP Address** from the **Virtual Machine** page.</br>
 <kbd>![](Images/copyip.jpg)</kbd>
 7. Open **Putty**, **paste** the copied IP Address and click on **Open**.
 Then login with the **JumpVM Username** and **JumpVM Password** provided in the lab environment details page.</br>
 <kbd>![](Images/putty.jpg)</kbd>

-8. Once you logged in to **labvm**, verify the pre-requisites by running the following commands
+8. Once you logged in to **labvm**, verify the pre-requisites by running the following commands.
   *	**git --version** (it should be 2.7.2 or later)
   *	**java -version** (it should be 1.8.x or later)
   *	**oc** (ensure that this command is working, if not it will show Command not found.)